HiteshKumar360/Customer-Churn-Prediction/README.md

 - Explains *why* using SHAP feature importance
 - Segments all customers into 3 actionable personas using K-Means
 - Recommends a specific retention offer per customer based on their segment
+- Simulates an A/B testing framework to demonstrate how retention interventions would be statistically validated against a control group

 | Metric | Score |
 |---|---|